-From October 2009, I have been working as an epidemiologist at the Institute of Public Health at Heidelberg University in Germany, while still collaborating with various researchers at the School.
-Since 2014, I have been heading the Unit of Epidemiology and Biostatistics at the Institute of Public Health in Heidelberg and acting as deputy institute head.
+From October 2009, I have been working as an epidemiologist at the Heidelberg Institute of Global Health at Heidelberg University in Germany, while still collaborating with various researchers at the School.
+Since 2014, I have been heading the Unit of Epidemiology and Biostatistics at the Heidelberg Institute of Global Health.

 During my time at LSHTM I was teaching on the MSc modules Extended Epidemiology, Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME) and Epidemiology & Control of Communicable Diseases (ECCD), furthermore on the Intensive Course in Epidemiology and Medical Statistics (ICEMS) and the Distance Learning MSc Clinical Trials.
 I am still a tutor on the DL module Basic Statistics for Clinical Trials.

 My first research focus is in maternal and neonatal health, in particular the influence of distance and quality of care.
 A current project is using data from Ghana, in a collaboration with Betty Kirkwood's team and the Kintampo Health Research Centre.

 Other work relates to infectious diseases, developmental origins of health and disease and climate change.